wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 Previous works attempting to achieve the same goal typically employ manual tailoring of source code or inputs, the usage of checkpoints and fast forwarding, and statistics methods with profiling.

+SimPoints leverages the fact that basic blocks are the basic unit of control flow, which must be executed from the beginning to the end.
+Given the same start system state (including non-deterministic states), the end state after executing the basic block will always be the same regardless of the context of the basic block.
+SimPoints then abstracts away the internals of basic blocks, and treats them as the fundamental unit of execution.